 Congenital nasolacrimal duct obstruction (CNLDO) is a condition in which the caudal opening of the nasolacrimal duct fails to open into the inferior meatus congenitally.
 It occurs in 6–20% of newborns and is the most common lacrimal disorder in children.
 1)

-Approximately 80% of cases are unilateral, and no gender difference or clear genetic predisposition has been identified.
+Approximately 80% of cases are unilateral, and no sex difference or clear genetic predisposition has been identified.
 1)

 The spontaneous resolution rate is high: about 60% resolve by 3 months of age, and about 90% by 12 months of age.
-A prospective study reported a spontaneous resolution rate of 96% by 12 months of age.
-4) The spontaneous resolution rate within the first year of life is reported to be 89–96%.
-1)
+Prospective studies have reported a spontaneous resolution rate of 96% by 12 months of age 4).
+The spontaneous resolution rate within the first year of life is reported to be 89–96% 1).

 QDoes congenital nasolacrimal duct obstruction resolve on its own?